SharifEhab/Alpaca-Classifier/README.md

 # Alpaca Classifier with MobileNetV2 Transfer Learning
+This is one of AndrewNg Programming Assignments from the DL Specialization

 This task demonstrates how to adapt the MobileNetV2 model, pre-trained on the ImageNet dataset, for a custom image classification task.
 Using transfer learning techniques, the model was fine-tuned for improved accuracy on a specific dataset.